Touat: History

+In antiquity Touat was inhabited by Numidian Berber tribes, the Zenata, Wanziqa, Tarq (Tuareg) and the Lamtuna.
+The inhabitants of Touat can be traced back to the Gaetuli, who were the first to inhabit the region, this is supported by archaeological studies in the Tassili and Ahaggar regions.

+In the early Middle Ages, Touat was subjected to the Rustamid state and paid taxes to it.
 It would be occupied by the Fatimids in 958 during the capture of Sijilmasa, who would establish a ksar by the name of "Tin Ziri", which would then be passed onto the Zirids after the Fatimids moved their capital to Cairo. the Zirids found it difficult to defend the ksar, mostly due to the distance.
 The ksar would be destroyed by the Maghrawa.

 The oases are not mentioned by any of the early Arabic geographers, but it appears that Jews lived in the oases at an early date as a tombstone discovered in a village of the Bouda region has an inscription in Hebrew with a date of 1329.

 The earliest written reference to Tuat is by Ibn Battuta.
 He visited Bouda in 1353 after crossing the Sahara from Takedda in present-day Niger, a distance of 1390 km.
 He travelled with a large caravan that included 600 slave girls.
 He wrote:

 "Then we arrived at Būda, which is one of the biggest villages of the Tuwāt.
 Its land consists of sand and salt pans.
 It has many dates which are not good, but its people prefer them to the dates of Sijilmāsa.
 There is no cultivation there nor butter nor oil.
 Oil is only imported to it from the land of the Maghrib.
 The food of its people is dates and locusts.
 These are abundant with them; they store them as dates are stored and use them for food.
 They go out to hunt them before sunrise, for at that time they do not fly on account of the cold."

 Ibn Battuta stayed in Bouda for a few days and then continued on to Sijilmasa with a caravan.

 Bouda, as well as Sijilmasa, Timbuktu and Gao, are marked on the 1375 Catalan Atlas of Abraham Cresques.
 At some point Bouda was abandoned and replaced by Tamentit as the main ksour of the region.
 Tamentit was more centrally situated and perhaps easier to defend.
 The Arabic geographer and historian Ibn Khaldun (born Tunis 1332, died Egypt 1406) provides a description of Tuat, a place he had not visited himself, in his Kitab al-ibar: